Percival Farquhar: Career as a lawyer, legislator, investor, and financier

+Farquhar's dream was to control all the railways of Latin America, in a version of manifest destiny.

 Visionary, controversial, and audacious, Farquhar became the greatest private investor in Brazil between 1905 and 1918.
 A history journal article of 1937 described the way that Farquhar's syndicate during this period was viewed by Brazilians nervous about Yankee ambitions and by British competitors.
 According to the writer and former minister Ronaldo Costa Couto, Farquhar's empire was comparable to those of Count Francisco Matarazzo and Irineu Evangelista de Souza, The Viscount of Mauá.

 The writing on Farquhar is full of contradictions, making it very difficult to sort through the legend, hagiography, and libel found in his biographies.